viviasantos/JavaScript-Projects/servicenowscripts/README.md

-# 💼 ServiceNow Business Rule Project
+# 💼 ServiceNow Business Rules Project

 Welcome to the **ServiceNow Business Rule Project**, where I demonstrate how to automate backend logic using server-side scripting within the ServiceNow platform.